Something went wrong

 Nassau County Homeowner’s Guide to Selecting an Oil Company

-For Nassau homeowners heating with fuel oil, selecting which of the 222 heating oil companies that serve Nassau plays a big role in determining how much money is spent on heating each winter.
+For Nassau families heating with oil, choosing which of the 222 heating oil companies that serve Nassau can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who want a “set-it-and-forget-it” heating system pick one of the 3830 “full-service” oil companies that serve Nassau.
-Full service companies such as Lewisy Fuel Oil Inc or Beato Fuel And Appliance Corporation offer families annual contracts which consist of a combined package of both automatic number two heating oil delivery and heating system repair.
-With an automatic number two heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
-The family does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who are willing to pay a premium for a “set-it-and-forget-it” heating system pick one of the 3830 “full-service” oil companies that serve Nassau.
+Full service companies such as Lewisy Fuel Oil Inc or Beato Fuel And Appliance Corporation offer households annual contracts which consist of a combined package of both automatic number two heating oil delivery and furnace repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
+The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for customers who are on a budget.
-With discount oil companies, in return for better prices, you monitor the oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
-Examples of 2 Nassau cash heating oil companies serving Nassau include Best Price Fuel Oil Inc and Rosales Oil Company Inc.
+Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are looking to save money.
+With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+A few of the 2 Nassau cash heating oil companies serving Nassau include Best Price Fuel Oil Inc and Rosales Oil Company Inc.

-Nassau Oil Company Statistics: Heating oil Companies Serving Nassau: 222 companies .
+Nassau Number Two Heating Oil Company By The Numbers: Oil Companies Serving Nassau: 222 companies .

-Average Number of Nassau Households Served per Heating Oil company : 4970
+Average Number of Nassau Houses Served per Number Two Heating Oil company : 4970

 Nassau Heating Oil Delivery Overview

-1,103,323 houses in Nassau heat their homes with oil.
+1,103,323 households in Nassau heat their homes with number two heating oil.
 This makes oil delivery essential, especially when Nassau temperatures drop as low as 22.4° F each winter.
-14% of Nassau homes are reliant on fuel oil delivery each winter.
+14% of Nassau homes rely on fuel oil delivery each winter.

 7.03% of Nassau County Households Rely On Heating Oil Delivery Each Winter